Felipe-tt/Felipe-tt/README.md

 resolving bugs, reviewing code, managing tasks in Jira, and shipping features in Java, JavaScript, jQuery and SQL Server.

+Outside work I build side projects to explore what I don't touch at the job yet — PWAs with biometric auth, WhatsApp bots, and automations with N8N.

+Currently studying Spring Boot and Docker to level up on the backend side.

 </td>
 <td valign="top" width="46%">